Murder of Brian Moore: Brian Moore

 Brian Moore (June 30, 1989 – May 4, 2015) was the son of an NYPD Sergeant with whom he lived at the time he was shot.
 He grew up in North Massapequa, New York on Long Island and graduated from Plainedge High School in 2007.
 He made over 150 arrests during his five-year career.

 Events

-On the night of May 2, Moore, who was on duty as a plainclothes officer at the time, and his partner, Erik Jansen, were patrolling Hollis, Queens, a residential neighborhood, when they saw a 35-year-old man, identified as Demetrius Blackwell, adjust his waistband.
+On the night of May 2, Moore, who was on duty as a plainclothes officer at the time, and his partner, Erik Jansen, were patrolling around Queens Village, Queens, a residential neighborhood, when they saw a 35-year-old man, identified as Demetrius Blackwell, adjust his waistband.
 According to New York City Police Commissioner William Bratton, the officers then told Blackwell to stop, whereupon Blackwell turned and began firing shots into the officers' car.
 Police said that Blackwell fired at least two rounds into the car.
 Moore was shot in the head and his partner, Erik Jansen, was uninjured.

 Moore was killed with a .38-caliber Taurus revolver that police believe was stolen from a shop in Perry, Georgia, on October 3, 2011.